nushell/nushell.github.io/commands/where.md

 ## Boolean check

 Where with the form `| where readonly` is used to check boolean values.
-For example, the command `ls --full | where readonly` will list only those files that are readonly.
+For example, the command `ls --long | where readonly` will list only those files that are readonly.

 ## Usage